Am I Being Abused?

 The acts include emotionally neglecting and isolating you, keeping you from socialising, spying on you, blaming you for their problems.

-can happen to anyone despite their gender.
-The act includes harassment, physical or sexual abuse, genital mutilation, forced marriage, stalking, physical abuse, economic abuse, or coercive behaviour.
+Domestic abuse can happen to anyone despite their gender.
+The act includes harassment, physical or sexual abuse, genital mutilation, forced marriage, stalking, physical abuse, economic abuse, financial control, or coercive behaviour.
 Any kind of domestic abuse is a criminal offence and it is important to get out of the toxic relationship.

 Even after successful separation from the abusive partner or relationship, overcoming the mental trauma is not an easy process.
 Not everyone feels good about sharing their misery with a stranger inside a closed chamber with a therapist.
 Equine therapy is best suited for helping abuse victims with the help of loving horses.